-If they are available, old midterms and finals are one of the best ways to prepare for your exams.
-Pay attention to the style of questions your professor has given in the past and to the concepts that were emphasized in previous years' exams.

-- 2. Make friends, you will have several group projects for which you get to choose your partners. - 3.
+- If they are available, old midterms and finals are one of the best ways to prepare for your exams.
+Pay attention to the style of questions your professor has given in the past and to the concepts that were emphasized in previous years' exams. - Make friends, you will have several group projects for which you get to choose your partners. - 3.
 Don't leave all of your tech electives for your last year, they conflict with each other and you will not be able to get into the courses you want. - 4.
-Consider taking your complimentary electives in the evenings during the summer.
-They are less demanding, and you can lighten your course load during the school year. - 5.
-In your circuits labs you will be taught how to use an oscilloscope and function generator.
+Consider taking your complementary electives in the evenings during the summer.
+They are less demanding, and you can lighten your course load during the school year. - In your circuits labs you will be taught how to use an oscilloscope and function generator.
 Make sure you fully understand how to use them, as they will be necessary for many subsequent courses. - 6.
-You can buy a student version of multisim (a circuit simulator) for \$60.
-This is a great investment, as it will help you complete design projects, labs and assignments more efficiently. - 7.
-You can buy a student version of matlab for \$100.
-Matlab will be used in labs for several different courses, so it is important to become proficient at matlab programming.
-There are lots of free tutorials available online. - 8.
 Design projects are an important part of many of the courses in electrical engineering.
 Get started as early as possible on all design projects and keep in mind that the physical circuit will not behave exactly like the simulation.
-The Engineers in Residence are a great source of information about design, so make sure to ask lots of questions about the design process and your projects. - 9.
-The concepts covered in Math 1-3 are extremely important for a lot of your electrical courses, so make sure you understand these topics very well. - 10.
-Always use a multimeter to check the values of your resistors and capacitors.
+The Engineers in Residence are a great source of information about design, so make sure to ask lots of questions about the design process and your projects. - 7.
+The concepts covered in Engineering Math 1-3 are extremely important for a lot of your electrical courses, so make sure you understand these topics very well. - Always use a multimeter to check the values of your resistors and capacitors.
 The components often get mixed up and this will save you a lot of time in the lab.
-You can also memorize the resistor colour codes. - 11.
-If you need to pick up components for your projects or labs, visit the tech shop (E3-541).
-There are resistors, capacitors and wires available for students in drawers at the front of the tech shop.
-You need to ask one of the technicians for op amps, inductors and transistors. - 12.
-Many of your courses will have weekly quizzes or assignments.
-Even though they aren't worth a large percentage of your grade, put in as much effort as you can.
-Your marks in
+You can also memorize the resistor color codes. - If you need to pick up components for your projects or labs, visit the Tech Shop (E3-550).
+There are resistors, capacitors and wires available for students in drawers at the front of the Tech Shop.
+You need to ask one of the technicians for op amps, inductors and transistors.

-- - 13.
+- 10. Many of your courses will have weekly quizzes or assignments.
+Even though they aren't worth a large percentage of your grade, put in as much effort as you can. - 11.
 Always complete the prelabs before your lab section.
 This will help to ensure you are able to finish the lab on time.
-The prelabs and lab reports are also a good chance to practice applying some of the topics you are covering in class. - 14.
+The prelabs and lab reports are also a good chance to practice applying some of the topics you are covering in class. - 12.
 Buy a pair of wire strippers.
-They are available at the book store and will be very useful in the labs and for your design projects.
+They are available at the bookstore and will be very useful in the labs and for your design projects.